We help people and organizations become more human.

-Director of Publishing and Visual Design
+Director of Stories and Learning

 Finance and HR

-Andrea Yahr, Head of Finance since 2016, is in charge of payroll, budgeting, finances, accounting, royalties, book orders, HR, and bookkeeping at RTC.
+Andrea Yahr, head of finance since 2016, is in charge of payroll, budgeting, finances, accounting, royalties, book orders, HR, and bookkeeping at RTC.
 She’s the one who spends 18 hours each year on continuing education in US tax rules and regulations and who has QuickBooks certification as well as a specialization in clergy tax.

 With a head for numbers and a heart of service, Andrea brings more than 20 years of experience in taxes and accounting to the table.
 For more than 15 of those years, Andrea has operated her own bookkeeping and tax company, where she currently supports over 320 clients.
 As part of her business, she also provides pro bono financial work for her community.